9 Solutions If Your PC Turns On But There’s No Display

 6. Reinstall the RAM

-If your RAM might be the issue, reinstalling these components could resolve the problem.
-Follow these steps to safely remove and reinstall your GPU or RAM:
+If your RAM is the issue, reinstalling it could resolve it.
+Follow these steps to remove and reinstall your RAM safely:

-1. For safety purposes, always ensure that your PC is turned off and unplugged from the power supply.
+Important: For your safety, always ensure your PC is turned off and unplugged from the power supply.

-After you've reinstalled your GPU or RAM, boot up your PC to check if the display is working correctly.
+After reinstalling your RAM, boot up your PC to check if the display is working correctly.

 7. Reset the BIOS